monacoba/32hourmn/_portfolio/project1.md

 ---
-title: "Barbara Monaco"
+title: Brenda
-subtitle: "What would it mean for you to have more of your own time?"
+subtitle: What would it mean for you to have more of your own time?
 image: assets/img/portfolio/01-thumbnail.jpg
 alt: Paint brushes covered in bright-colored paints
 # full size is 700 x 933 px

 caption:
-  title: Barbara Monaco
+  title: Brenda
   subtitle: Time to create
   thumbnail: assets/img/portfolio/01-thumbnail.jpg
   #thumbnail size is 400 x 300 px